mostafaadawy/dockinglaravel/DockingReadMe.md

 use esc then `:wq` to save and write then `exit`
 - may need to start terminal many time till see the docker may also needs docker desktop to be up and ruining
+- now we can use `sail up` instead of `vendor/bin/sail`
+- To start all of the Docker containers in the background, you may start Sail in "detached" mode: `sail up -d`
+- To stop all of the containers, you may simply press Control + C to stop the container's execution.
+Or, if the containers are running in the background, you may use the stop command: `sail stop`